maxmahlke/ssos/docs/setup.rst

 Command-Line API
 ================

 Again, the command-line API is heavily inspired by the SExtractor and SCAMP softwares.
-The following help is printed when the pipeline is called without arguments at all or with the ``-h`` or ``--help`` flag set:
+The following help is printed when the pipeline is called without arguments or with the ``-h`` or ``--help`` flag set:

 .. code-block:: bash